-For the most up-to-date and formal information you can read or download my CV.
+For the most up-to-date and formal information you can download my CV.

-I grew up in the area around Des Moines, Iowa and I did my undergraduate degree at The University of Iowa, where I worked with Dr. Kenneth Gayley on time dependent stellar outflows and X-ray shocks.
+I grew up in Ankeny, IA just north of the capital Des Moines, Iowa.
+I did my undergraduate degree at The University of Iowa, where I worked with Dr. Kenneth Gayley on time dependent stellar outflows and X-ray shocks.
 I graduated in 2014 with a Bachelors of Science in Physics, Astronomy, and Mathematics and a minor in French.

 I completed my Ph.D. in Physics at North Carolina State University in 2020.
 At NCSU I was a member of the Nuclear Astrophysics Theory group under Dr. Carla Fröhlich and Dr. James Kneller.
-My research focuses on the effects of neutrino oscillations on core-collapse supernovae.
+My graduate research focused on including neutrino oscillations in CCSNe neutrino transport.

 Outside of Physics

 In my spare time, I enjoy playing card and board games, as well as games of D&D with friends.
 I’m a big fan of the Seattle Sounders and enjoy traveling to see games whenever I can.